Rigid airship: Modern rigids

 The last rigid airships designed and built were built in the 1960s.
 The AEREON III was constructed in Mercer County, New Jersey in the mid-1960s.
-It was to utilize the method of "propulsion" developed and demonstrated by Doctor Solomon Andrews in the 1860s as well as an aft mounted engine.
+It was to utilize the method of "propulsion" developed and demonstrated by Doctor Solomon Andrews in the 1860s as well as a stern-mounted engine.
 The AEREON III, which had three side-by-side hulls, flipped over during taxi tests and was never repaired.
 A replacement, the AEREON 26, with a delta configuration, was constructed and flight-tested in the early 1970s.
 The test program ended due to the expiration of the life time of the drone engine.
-It was last reported hangared at the Trenton-Robbinsvile Airport in New Jersey.
-It is not known whether it still exists after almost 50 years.
+As of 2019 it has been added to the Air Victory Museum's permanent collection and is on public display in Lumberton, New Jersey.

 The Zeppelin company refers to their NT ship as a rigid, but the envelope shape is retained in part by super-pressure of the lifting gas, and so the NT is more correctly classified as semi-rigid.

 Aeroscraft was certified airworthy by the FAA in September 2013 and has begun flight testing.

+In 2023, the Pathfinder 1, a prototype electric airship by LTA Research, was unveiled.
+It is the largest modern airship at 124.5 metres long.